TheSteelGuy/Azure-msal-project/WRITEUP.md

 - Azure VMS are highly scalable as more than one VM can be spawn to allow horizontal sacaling
 - They can be used with load balancers to control instances multiple instances depending on the amount of traffic
 - According to ms documentation from https://docs.microsoft.com/en-us/azure/architecture/guide/technology-choices/compute-decision-tree Platform image: 1000 nodes per scale set, Custom image: 600 nodes per scale set are the scaling limit for vms
+ - 1000 nodes per scale set for platform image and 600 nodes per scale set for custom image

 **Availability**